Serbian Cyrillic alphabet: World War II

-Yugoslavia
+After Yugoslavia

-The Serbian Cyrillic script was one of the two official scripts used to write Serbo-Croatian in Yugoslavia from its establishment in 1918, alongside Gaj's Latin alphabet (latinica).
 Following the breakup of Yugoslavia in the 1990s, Serbian Cyrillic ceased to be used at the national level in Croatia.
 However, it has remained an official script in Serbia, Bosnia and Herzegovina, and Montenegro.

-Contemporary period

-Under the Constitution of Serbia adopted in 2006, the Cyrillic script is defined as the sole official script for use in government and official communication.
+According to the Constitution of Serbia adopted in 2006, the Cyrillic script is defined as the sole official script for use in government and official communication.

+In 2013 in Croatia there were massive protests against official Cyrillic signs on local government buildings in Vukovar.

+According to scholar of language politics Tomasz Kamusella, the Macedonian alphabet is a slightly modified form of Serbian Cyrillic as it uses Serbian Cyrillic graphemes.
+Per linguists Victor Friedman and Brian Joseph, the Macedonian alphabet was modelled after Serbian Cyrillic.